Meta Quest 3S: Specifications

 The Quest 3S is designed as an entry-level variant of the Meta Quest 3; it uses the same Qualcomm Snapdragon XR2 Gen 2 system-on-chip with 8 GB of RAM, color passthrough cameras, and Touch Plus controllers as the Quest 3.
 Unlike the Quest 3, it uses Fresnel lenses instead of pancake lenses, and is thus thicker in length.
 Its displays are lower in resolution than the Quest 3, maintaining the same 1832×1920 per-eye resolution as the Quest 2, and it has a narrower field of view, 96 degrees horizontal compared to the Quest 3's 110°.
-It supports physical interpupillary distance (IPD) adjustment at 58 mm, 63 mm and 68 mm similarly to the Quest 2 (unlike the Quest 3, which switched back to a supporting a range of IPD options).'
+It supports physical interpupillary distance (IPD) adjustment at 58 mm, 63 mm and 68 mm similarly to the Quest 2 (unlike the Quest 3, which switched back to supporting a range of IPD options).'

 It also lacks a depth sensor, with the Quest 3's three frontal "pills" replaced by two sets of sensors and cameras arranged in triangular patterns.
 It adds an additional hardware "action button" for toggling the passthrough cameras, replacing the touch-based shortcut used on prior models.

 History

 According to a roadmap obtained by The Verge in February 2023, Meta planned to release the Quest 3 in 2023, and another headset codenamed "Ventura" in 2024, which was reportedly described by Oculus VP Mark Rabkin as an "accessible" headset that would "pack the biggest punch we can at the most attractive price point in the VR consumer market".
 In October 2023, a Bloomberg News writer reported that Meta had been considering releasing a headset without motion controllers to reduce cost, relying primarily on hand tracking instead.

 In late-May 2024, it was found that several upcoming games on the Meta Quest Store had listed compatibility with an unannounced device called the "Meta Quest 3S", seemingly confirming leaks posted on social media regarding a device by that name.
 A video by Meta CTO Andrew Bosworth detailing features in an upcoming Horizon OS update also included an unknown headset in the background, which matched previous 3S leaks.
-In September 2024, an update to the Oculus desktop software added assets depicting the Quest 3S, listed internally with the codename "Panther".
+In September 2024, an update to the Oculus desktop software added assets depicting the Quest 3S, listed internally with the codename "Panther"; it was officially unveiled during Meta Connect on September 25.

+Release

-The Quest 3S was officially unveiled during Meta Connect on September 25, 2024, and made available for pre-order for a release on October 15.
+The Quest 3S was released on October 15.
 It is available in 128 GB and 256 GB models priced at US$299.99 and US$399.99 respectively, replacing the Quest 2 at its price point.
 Batman: Arkham Shadow was bundled with the Quest 3 and 3S from its release through April 30, 2025.

+In June 2025, Meta announced a limited edition model known as the Quest 3S Xbox Edition; this variant features black-colored hardware with green accents, and is bundled with a matching Xbox Wireless Controller and pre-installed Elite Strap.
+It also includes three-month subscriptions to Xbox Game Pass and Meta Horizon+.
+This model was priced at US$399.